A Place for Mom

 Even if your loved one is mostly independent and only needs help with some activities of daily living (ADLs), understanding the level of help you can offer is crucial when deciding whether to move them in with you.

-When you’re determining whether this transition is a good idea for you and your family, it’s important to consider the following factors:
+When you’re determining if this transition is a good idea for you and your family, it’s important to consider the following factors:

 • Think about your needs and schedule.
 If your parent needs help using the bathroom during the night, are you willing or able to do so?